 He was the national commander of La Sociétè des Quarante Hommes et Huit Chevaux (Forty and Eight) in 2003; is a member of the National Security Commission of the American Legion; a life member of the Veterans of Foreign Wars and the Military Order of the Cooties; a life associate member of the Marine Corps League, and a life member of the Disabled American Veterans.

 In the civilian sector Digilio is the Vice Chairman, Aviation Technologies LTD; and President, International Integrated Logistics Systems, Inc.

 His is a trustee of the Childrens Leukemia Research Association and a Past Chairman, Board of Directors, Long Island Chapter, Arthritis Foundation.

-Brett P. Reistad, Board Member
+Brett P. Reistad, National Board Member

 A successful businessman and Vietnam veteran from Virginia, Mr. Reistad is slated to become the 2018-2019 National Commander of the American Legion, the Nation's largest wartime veterans service organization aimed at advocating patriotism across the United States.
 Brett has 36-years of active American Legion service at all levels.
 He served as the Chairman of the National Legislative Commission of the American Legion from July 2013 to October of 2016.

 A graduate of Bluefield College, he has had a long private sector career in criminal justice activities, including 14 years with a congressionally funded program administrated by the U.S. Department of Justice.

 Mitchell Bell is a Retired Lt Col in the United States Marine Corps with over 29 years of service and retired out of the Reserves.
 His Military career has spanned from flying the KC-130 all over the world to over 9 years of recruiting duty and three ground combat tours serving in both Iraq and Afghanistan.